New York City on a budget?!

 Happy hour can be found throughout Manhattan and is not only great for drink specials but also includes deals on food.
 It usually starts at around 4:00pm and goes until 8:00pm (or closing).
-If you’re not sure where to go, you can check for specials and times online or most restaurants advertise with signs outside.
+If you’re not sure where to go, you can check for specials online.
+Also, most restaurants advertise with signs outside.

-Food specials can include pre-fix menus, 50% off starters, $1 oysters or 20% off the food menu depending on the restaurant.
-New York restaurants can be expensive and dining during happy hour can be a great way to save money.
+Food specials can include pre-fix menus or up to 50% off appetizers.
+New York restaurants can be expensive and eating during happy hour can be a great way to save money.